anduril/sample-app-camera/README.md

 ./scripts/install-mediamtx.sh  # on the Pi: fetch the MediaMTX binary
 ```

-Config comes from `.env` (or real environment variables, which win) and is
-validated strictly: a malformed value fails at startup rather than falling back
+Configurations are set in `.env`.
+Malformed value fail at startup, rather than falling back
 to a default. `TASK_START_COMMAND` and `TASK_STOP_COMMAND` must match the
-sudoers rule byte for byte.
+`sudoers` rule that you set.

 ## Run and verify